jpgoldberg/theme-academic-cv/content/post/threats/index.md

 ## Where things go wrong

-I am absolutely support the practice of putting our defenses where we can.
+I absolutely support the practice of putting our defenses where we can.
 There really isn't an alternative to that.
 Relying on perimeter firewalls was a necessity.
 The problem arises when we let that drive our threat model.